jennahamlin/tinselR/manuscript/paper.md

 routes.
 If appropriate, interventions such as the recall of contaminated products and public announcements may be issued.
 Thus, creation and markup of phylogenetic trees is an essential component for this public health workflow.
-Our goal was to develop as open-source graphical user interface (GUI) for phylogenetic tree visualization and annotation usable by persons without specialized bioinformatics or data visualization skills.
-Given that the R programming language contains some of the gold standard packages for phylogenetic analyses and visualization (e.g. ape[@paradis2004ape], and ggtree [@yu2017ggtree]), we used the Rshiny framework [@chang2017shiny] to develop **tinselR** (pronounced tinsel-er) to provide GUI access to the tools in ape, ggtree, and other key packages. tinselR's minimum input requirement is a Newick
+Our goal was to develop an open-source graphical user interface (GUI) for phylogenetic tree visualization and annotation usable by persons without specialized bioinformatics or data visualization skills.
+Given that the R programming language contains some of the gold standard packages for phylogenetic analyses and visualization (e.g. ape [@paradis2004ape], and ggtree [@yu2017ggtree]), we used the Rshiny framework [@chang2017shiny] to develop **tinselR** (pronounced tinsel-er) to provide GUI access to the tools in ape, ggtree, and other key packages. tinselR's minimum input requirement is a Newick